Human Resource And Management

 Finally, a three-part approach was accepted, and the construction cost was disintegrated into three components; the estimator already had a cost uncertainty when the original point value construction cost estimate was prepared.

-Thus, while uncertainty is just ‘lack of certainty’ certainty can be viewed by the performance and see it as ‘uncertainty about achieving the objectives.
-All the techniques, tools and frameworks discussed above help to identify an ‘opportunity/risk datum’.
-The uncertainty is found in the performance regarding opportunity and risk.
-The same structure can be followed by the qualitative considerations in intuitive or informal terms with multiple objective versions.
-An example can be seen in this regard related to the National Power, a company that did not make risk quantification which leads the company to unfavorable cash flow and as a result the company remain inadequate to seize the opportunities it might capitalize on, that the power could be produced shortly after the supply of gas was available.
+Thus, while uncertainty is just a ‘lack of certainty, ‘ certainty can be viewed by the performance and see it as ‘uncertainty about achieving the objectives.
+All the techniques, tools and frameworks discussed above help to identify an ‘opportunity/risk datum.”The uncertainty is found in the performance regarding opportunity and risk.
+The same structure can be followed by qualitative considerations in intuitive or informal terms with multiple objective versions.
+An example can be seen in this regard related to National Power, a company that did not make risk quantification, which led the company to unfavorable cash flow.
+As a result, the company remains inadequate to seize the opportunities it might capitalize on, that the power could be produced shortly after the supply of gas was available.

-The visualisation of opportunity, uncertainty and the risk reflect that they do not facilitate the overall uncertainty in the matters concerned.
+The visualization of opportunity, uncertainty and risk reflect that they do not facilitate the overall uncertainty in the matters concerned.
 Also, they also have no consideration regarding the management of the uncertainty and what could be done about it.
 These things are overlooked immensely.
-Thus it is essential to efficiently address both the opportunity and the risk while focusing explicitly on the management of uncertainty.
+Thus, it is essential to efficiently address both the opportunity and the risk while focusing explicitly on the management of uncertainty.
 Uncertainty must be taken holistically and for the overall project while including all the stakeholders and the relevant parties with their motives during the whole lifecycle of the project.

-PART 2
+Part 2

-One of the phases discussed in the basic PUMP portrayal includes ‘defining the project’.
-In this phase, the identification of the objectives regarding the projects is made.
+One of the phases discussed in the basic PUMP portrayal includes ‘defining the project.”In this phase, the identification of the objectives regarding the projects is made.
 The optimal solution options are identified to respond to the need that has been documented.
-The definition phase requires conducting the feasibility study to define the scope of the project and to investigate that the goals and objectives which are being set in this phase shall be feasible to cater the need for which the project is being initiated.
+The definition phase requires conducting a feasibility study to define the scope of the project and to investigate whether the goals and objectives that are being set in this phase shall be feasible to cater to the need for which the project is being initiated.
 In other words, this phase determines whether the project can be executed.
 In this stage, the solution which is recommended to be achieved is approved.
 The manager who is responsible for leading the project is also decided, and the team of the project also takes the shapes.
 This is a pre-stage before getting into the detailed planning of the project.

 Further, there is also a defining difference that occurs when the end of the strategy shaping stages and the start of the strategy shaping stages differ.
-Their reason for the difference may be the increase in the rate of expenditure which has been incurred during the execution of the project.
+Their reason for the difference may be the increase in the rate of expenditure that has been incurred during the execution of the project.
 This difference may also tend to increase the number of iterations throughout the process.
-Not only the complication regarding iteration but the probability of the increase in direct costs also increases and a gateway yes can be turned into a very precarious state of the project.
+Not only the complication regarding iteration but the probability of the increase in direct costs also increases, and a gateway yes can be turned into a very precarious state of the project.

 The importance of referral plans lies in the functionality of these plans as they tend to capture any misconception in the stat of the project.
-Further, the credibility is not a necessary factor for the referral plans as they are created as a prototype and before applying PUMP.
+Further, credibility is not a necessary factor for the referral plans as they are created as a prototype and before applying PUMP.
 They are also not required to show any proactiveness and are not linked to any contingency plans.
 Also, these plans may not be revealed at times as it can embarrass any of the major players in the project.
-Thus secrecy is maintained at certain points.
+Thus, secrecy is maintained at certain points.

 Part 3

-Focus phase specific tasks
+Focus phase-specific tasks

 References